 There are several circumstances in which our accident claims solicitors could assist you.
 It is important to note that you must have reported the crime which was perpetrated against you (or other person) to the police and have a crime number.
 You could claim compensation if you were injured by an attack or assault, if a close relative was fatally injured, if you were witness to a loved one being attacked or assaulted or if you sadly had to pay for the funeral of a loved one who was fatally injured by an assault.

 Whilst in most circumstances, the accident claims time limit is three years, as a victim of crime you have just two years in which to claim compensation.
 You can learn more about your rights as a victim of crime at this UK Government guide.

 For instance, in surgery people can be harmed even if a procedure is carried out in the best possible way.
 But, if a surgeon acted negligently – for example amputating the wrong body part – you should have grounds to claim compensation.
 You may also be able to claim for malpractice if you were not fully informed of the potential side effects before agreeing to a particular course of treatment or procedure.
 This is because you may not have given informed consent to your doctors.
-To learn more about medical negligence and how clinical negligence solicitors could help you, please see this guide.
+Our guide coul help you learn more about medical negligence and how clinical negligence solicitors could help you.

 You could make an accident claim against an employer if you were injured, became sick or even suffered undue stress in the workplace because of actions taken or not taken by your employer.

 In the UK there were around 600,000 cases of work-related stress each year which accounted for 44% of work-related illnesses.
 The next largest cause of ill health (or injury) in the workplace at 35% are musculoskeletal injuries.
 If you have been harmed in the workplace you need to report this to your employer so that it is properly documented.
 This report may be used by your accident claim solicitors.
 Employers should make reporting a accident at work easy, just ask for the accident report book and keep a copy of your report.